vuoristo/dqn-agent/README.md

 Todos, missing features
 -----------------------
-* The experience replay memory implementation is naive and wasteful.
-It will be refactored shortly.
 * Tests
 * Loading and evaluating pretrained networks.
 * OpenAI Gym writeup support and demonstrations of fully trained networks should be added.